 An Overview of DIY Cabinet Painting

-There are a number of items needed for a DIY kitchen cabinet painting project.
+There are many items needed for a DIY kitchen cabinet painting project.
 You’ll need sandpaper, wood filler, tape, primer, and paint.
-Tools that come in handy include buckets, paint rollers, paintbrushes, a putty knife, rubber gloves, eye protection, dust mask, and a shop vacuum.
+Tools that come in handy include buckets, tack cloths, mini rollers, foam rollers, paintbrushes, a putty knife, rubber gloves, eye protection, a dust mask, and a shop vacuum.

 The Best Paint for Cabinets